Photo: Stan Demidoff

 Carlos performed a one person show he wrote in 2016 for the New York City International Fringe Festival called Homo Sapiens Interruptus, along with understudying for Josh Radnor in a Lincoln Center Theater production of Richard Greenberg’s The Babylon Line directed by Terry Kinney.
 He is currently developing an experimental monologue called The Importance of Ernest, loosely based on the similarly titled play by Oscar Wilde.

-He is completing post-production, as well, on a festival-bound short called The Cornfield which he wrote, directed, scored and starred in, and which is based on characters from a Charles D’Ambrosio short story called The Scheme of Things.
+He is completing post-production, as well, on a festival-bound short called Kirsten and Lance which he wrote, directed, scored and starred in, and which is based on characters from a Charles D’Ambrosio short story called The Scheme of Things.

 Carlos has also written for n+1 and Seven Stories Press and is working with Foundry Literary + Media on a forthcoming memoir, to be published in late 2019/early 2020.
 The memoir will be a collection of autobiographical essays based on his youth, his views on culture, and his experience as a famous rock star turned subsequent acting student.